naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 The point is: Continuous Innovation isn't some fluke.
 It's been around for a while, the community collectively agreed it was awesome, and it will continue to stick around.

-#### Argument: XP requires too much change to adopt, and can only work with Senior Engineers
+#### Claim: XP requires too much change to adopt, and can only work with Senior Engineers

 The point that "XP only works with Senior Engineers" relies on the premise that XP is a high-discipline mental framework, and so only wizards in the industry can pull it off.
 Ordinary people are creatures of habit, so after the first major speed bump XP falls apart at the seams.